TurconiAndrea/recipe-tagger/README.md

 # Recipe-Tagger

-This library provide a recipe category classification based on its ingredient into the following categories:
+This library provides a classification and tagging system for ingredients and recipes.
+An ingredient could be classified in one of the following class:
 - Vegetable
 - Fruit
+- Legume
 - Meat
-- Legume
 - Egg
+- Diary
-- Dairy
+- Staple

+A recipe is tagged based on its ingredients class.
+The library also provides a function to get the class percentage of recipe ingredients.

+### How to use

+### Todo